Meet the master glassblowers who work with GlassLab.

 Urban has studied and worked around the world with numerous master glassmakers including Lino Tagliapietra, Pino Signoretti, Dino Rosin, Gianni Toso, Elio Quarisa, Checco Ongaro, Davide Fuin, and Davide Salvadore.

-In May 2007, he completed his Masters Degree at Illinois State University in Glass/Sculpture.
+In May 2007, he completed his master's degree at Illinois State University in Glass/Sculpture.
 In 2010 he completed building his artist studio, focused on creating an ultra-low carbon footprint.
 Urban uses only recycled glass for all his designs and sculpture.
+He is the owner of Furnace Urbini Glass Works since 1999.